Articles in this section

 htmlString += "</table>"

-'Save the string in html document
+'Save the string in an HTML document

 Dim writer As StreamWriter = File.CreateText("Data.html")